konradsopala/devrel-notebook/DeveloperCommunity/DeveloperCommunity.md

 ### Content

 The best advice to seed your community before launching it is to set-up a longer beta or private invite-only period.
 You’ll be getting your best users and customer on board in the beginning — They’ll also be able to give you feedback on your community so you can tweak it before launching.

+### CommunityProjects

+* Don’t assume that you’ll launch the project and be done with it, but make a plan instead to maintain it, scale it and recruit others in the community to help keep it growing
+* Make sure to recognize and reward community participation in your project!
+That’s essential to earning long-term commitment from maintainers and keeping your project welcoming and healthy.

 ### Notes